grain-lang/grain-lang.org/src/getting_grain.md

 asdf global grain 0.4.6
 ```

-See the [plugin](https://github.com/cometkim/asdf-grain) for detail.
+See the [plugin](https://github.com/cometkim/asdf-grain) for more details.

 ## Building Grain from Source